 HMI Panel for Grinding / Classifying

-- Review the main grinding and classifying process screen (Figure 3 shown as when the system is operating)
+- Review the main grinding and classifying process screen (Figure 3 shows when the system is operating)

 - Access and operate (MOA) each piece of equipment